CommunityHoneyNetwork/stingar-ci-template/README.md

 * Press the 'Connect' button next to the github project you want to do CI/CD for

+* Once the project is connected, enable the Container Registry by enabling `Container Registry` in `Settings` -> `Visibility, project features, permissions`

 ## CI/CD Configuration

 All configuration is stored in .gitlab-ci.yml